 While food insecurity affects millions of people, the impact differs across unique population groups.
 To create a hunger-free America, we can’t apply a one-size-fits-all solution.

-Our populations-based food insecurity research focuses on the specific barriers and opportunities for diverse groups.
+Our population-based food insecurity research focuses on the specific barriers and opportunities for diverse groups.
 We strive to identify the potential challenges facing individuals in order to craft tailored and evidence-based solutions.

 Current populations studies include: